Miss New Mexico's Outstanding Teen

-The Miss New Mexico's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of New Mexico in the Miss America's Outstanding Teen pageant.
+The Miss New Mexico's Teen competition is the pageant that selects the representative for the U.S. state of New Mexico in the Miss America's Teen pageant.

-Morgan Buhler of Alamogordo was crowned Miss New Mexico's Outstanding Teen on June 11, 2022, at the Flickinger Center of Performing Arts in Alamogordo, New Mexico.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Emily Lehr of Alamogordo was crowned Miss New Mexico's Teen on June 10, 2023, at the Flickinger Center of Performing Arts in Alamogordo, New Mexico.
+She will compete for the title of Miss America's Teen 2024 in January 2024.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.